sorah/vault2kube/README.md

 # Vault2kube: Periodically store Vault secret to Kubernetes seriticate

+__UNDER DEVELOPMENT:__ Docker image and actual k8s manifests to deploy is not yet ready.

 ## What's this

 Fetch a secret from Vault, and copy it to a k8s secret.
 Then rollout restart on specified k8s resource.